DSACMS/ospo-guide/content/outbound/archiving-repositories.md

 2. Updates project metadata by marking project as archived in code.json
 3. Files an issue containing the archival checklist based on the repository's maturity model tier.

-For more information on using this action for your team's / organization's repository, visit the [repo-sunsetter repository](https://github.com/DSACMS/repo-sunsetter).
+For more information on using this action for your team's / organization's repository, visit the [repo-sunsetter GitHub Actions Marketplace page](https://github.com/marketplace/actions/repo-sunsetter).

 ## Archiving a repository on DSACMS GitHub